ammar-tanwar/bloglearnbay/posts/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist.md

 id: "how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist"
 tableData:
   [
     Key to a Rewarding Career with Data Science in the Oil and Gas Industry?, How can data science help you upskill yourself?, 1.
 Domain Knowledge, 2.
 Programming Language,  3.
 Statistics, 4.
-Machine Learning and Deep Learning, Advantages of Data Science in the Energy Oil and Gas Industry, 1.Cost-effective:-, 2.Decision-making:-, 3.Accurate drilling:-, 4.Performance analysis:-, What companies are hiring Energy oil and gas data scientists?, How much do data scientists earn?, Based on Experience, Based on Location (India), Based on Skills, The future of data science in the energy oil and gas industry
+Machine Learning and Deep Learning, Advantages of Data Science in the Energy Oil and Gas Industry, 1.
+Cost-effective:-, 2.
+Decision-making:-, 3.
+Accurate drilling:-, 4.
+Performance analysis:-, What companies are hiring Energy oil and gas data scientists?, How much do data scientists earn?, • Based on Experience, • Based on Location (India), • Based on Skills, The future of data science in the energy oil and gas industry
   ]
 ---